Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 This one takes me hours until I got it.
 I tried every wordlist on `SecLists/Passwords/`{: .filepath} + `rockyou.txt`{: .filepath} until I gave up on the idea to bruteforce the password of user `eshellstrop`.

-At that moment, I tried to get the password by using encrypted smb3 blobs and all other informations available at that moment.
+At that moment, I tried to get the password by using encrypted smb3 blobs and all other information available at that moment.
 The tool I tried, was [dpapick3](https://pypi.org/project/dpapick3/).
 After hours of try and errors, I gave up and took a day break.
-This break safe me hours of frustration, because I came up with the idea to reread everything until then.
-I also reread the article mentioned at 3.2 and saw something, which solved my problem quickly:
+This break saved me hours of frustration, because I came up with the idea to reread everything up to that point.
+I also reread the article mentioned in 3.2 and saw something, which solved my problem quickly:

 ![Reread article light](/assets/images/blockroom/reread_light.png){: .light .shadow .w-75}
 ![Reread article dark](/assets/images/blockroom/reread_dark.png){: .dark .shadow .w-75}

 So the script was not written to support ntlm hash beside plain passwords, and because of that, I missed this little phrase.
-Now, beside I rewrote the script from python2 to python3, I also extend it a bit to support ntlm hashes, by adding those options and change some lines:
+Now, beside I rewrote the script from python2 to python3, I also extended it a bit to support NTLM hashes, by adding those options and change some lines:

 ```python
 group = parser.add_mutually_exclusive_group(required=True)